MarkPerDev/Base/README.txt

 When this link is clicked, it should load the console app which will make an API call to display "Hello World" as well.
 Other considerations:
 I have an attached .mdf database which allows for displaying a "Get(1)" with parameters.
-If you're having trouble running the code, it could be the port assigned to you Visual Studio instance.
+If you're having trouble running the code, it could be the port assigned to your Visual Studio instance.
 The API app uses 57748 and the Web app uses 57727.
 The unit test app.config setting "<add key="webApiClientUri" value="http://localhost:56627/" />" may need to be modified.